Grow (album)

 Grow is the debut studio album by American progressive rock band Chon.
 It was released on March 23, 2015, through Sumerian Records.
 It was the band's last release to feature bassist Drew Pelisek.
+The album features several new compositions, along with several that had previously appeared elsewhere.
+‘Knot’, ‘Suda’ and ‘Echo’ (formerly ‘Ecco’) are all pulled from the bands second EP, Woohoo! while ‘Perfect Pillow’ is based on ‘The Perfect Pillow’ from their original 2008 self-titled EP.